ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 necessary.
 The commitment scheme guarantees that, without the high-entropy random nonce, the remaining commitment reveals nothing about the label or value.

-Assuming that the prefix tree is well-balanced (which is extremely likely due to VRFs being pseudorandom), the number of VRF output bits retained is approximately equal to the logarithm of the total number of labels stored.
+Assuming that the prefix tree is well-balanced (which is likely, due to VRFs being pseudorandom), the number of VRF output bits retained is approximately equal to the logarithm of the total number of labels stored.
 This means that while the VRF's full output may be 256 bits, in a log with one